savelee/leeboonstra-new/source/_drafts/prompt_engineering_guide5.md

 Whether you are writing a prompt to let the LLM answer a question from a contract, summarize a report, classify user feedback, or extract order information, writing a prompt containing just one line with the question is likely insufficient.
 You will need to provide instructions, constraints, reasoning, and a few-shot examples, and you will set your expectations for the style and output format.
 Trust me, you will quickly end up with an extensive written prompt, which increases in size over the various iterations.

-<!--more-->

-<img src="/images/large_promptengineering5.png" alt="The Art of Writing Effective Prompts" />

 Writing prompts can present challenges, particularly when instructions or constraints clash.
 For instance, an instruction to 'avoid hallucinations or fabrications' could hinder creativity or explanations in certain edge cases.
 This underscores the importance of adaptability in your prompt writing approach.
 When working with a test set of example user inputs, it's crucial to be flexible and ready to revisit and verify if recent prompt changes don't disrupt previously successful prompts.
 This adaptability is key to maintaining the effectiveness of your prompts.

+<!--more-->

+<img src="/images/large_promptengineering5.png" alt="The Art of Writing Effective Prompts" />

+TIP: This chapter will share various techniques in a prompt written for an enterprise use case; it's the trick to combine multiple methods but still be concise enough.
+You can easily overload the model with too many tasks and instructions.
+When this happens, the model will ignore particular instructions or favor specific examples and instructions over others.
+Think about how you design your prompt.
+Is splitting the prompt into multiple prompts (API calls) better?
+Can you guide the model better with numbering?
+Did you provide enough examples?

 ## Providing Instructions and Constraints